gardusig/road2senior/README.md

 Structure your stories using the ⭐ **STAR** method to keep them clear and compelling.

 #### Situation
-- **Set the stage**: Briefly describe the context — where you were, who was involved, and why it mattered.
+- Briefly describe the context — where you were, who was involved, and why it mattered.
 - *Assume the interviewer has no context* — skip acronyms and jargon.

 #### Task
-- **Define the challenge**: What was your specific goal or responsibility?
+- What was your specific goal or responsibility?
 - Clarify what was expected of *you* specifically.

 #### Action
-- **Explain what you did**: Walk through your thought process and steps taken.
+- Walk through your thought process and steps taken.
 - Emphasize ownership, problem-solving, and leadership moments.

 #### Result
-- **Show the outcome**: Use metrics, impact, or feedback to back it up.
+- Show the outcome - use metrics, impact, or feedback to back it up.
-- *Reflect*: What did you learn?
+- What did you learn?
 What changed as a result?

 ### Story Creation Guidance

 1. **Craft Engaging Titles**
-   - Use data, outcomes, or context:
-     _“Scaling a System for 10x Black Friday Traffic”_ > _“Worked on scalability”_
+   - _“Scaling a System for 10x Black Friday Traffic”_ > _“Worked on scalability”_

 2. **Keep a Consistent Narrative**
    - Stories should form a *cohesive picture* of your experience, values, and growth.